tmacwill/understanding-computers/content/src/chapters/email.markdown

     openssl s_client -ssl3 -connect smtp.gmail.com:587 -starttls smtp -crlf

-This will open up a session with the server at `smtp.gmail.com` on port 587.
-In response, we'll see something like this:
+This command will open up a session with the server at `smtp.gmail.com` on port 587.
+Here, the **port** refers to the destination port we'll be using to send messages to the server.
+Remember, different services may send and receive messages over different ports, which allows a single computer to run a variety of services at once!
+In response to this command, we'll see something like this:

     SSL-Session:
         Protocol  : SSLv3